-Plants, like humans, are living organisms; and just like us they require nutrients and the right conditions to flourish.
-While plants obviously need water to survive, it is light that is their main source of energy.
+And just like us they require nutrients and the right conditions to flourish.
+While plants obviously need water to survive, light is their main source of energy.

 The natural light we enjoy here on earth comes from the sun, a blazing mass of fire that produces enough energy to maintain all life forms on this planet.
 The light from the sun is composed of packets of energy called photons; it is this energy that plants utilize to make their food supply.

 The light from the sun is made up of varying wavelengths.
 Plants use most of this spectrum, some colors far more than others, but they do not make use of ultraviolet and infrared light.

 Does this mean that UV light has no effect whatsoever on plants?

 Quite the opposite.
 Varying levels of UV light bring about distinct characteristics in crops.
 Unfortunately, most of them are negative.